-There are eight (8) domestic water supply wells that are included in the environmental monitoring program for the Ellington Landfill.
-Six (6) of these wells are associated with residences located in the vicinity of the Ellington Landfill, while the two remaining wells are associated with the scalehouse for the Ellington Transfer Station and with the Ellington Transfer Station itself.
-Five (5) of the domestic wells are sampled on a quarterly basis, while the other three (3) domestic wells are only sampled annually (in January of each year).
+There are nine (9) domestic water supply wells that are included in the environmental monitoring program for the Ellington Landfill.
+Seven (7) of these wells are associated with residences/third parties located in the vicinity of the Ellington Landfill, while the two remaining wells are associated with the scale-house for the Ellington Transfer Station and with the Ellington Transfer Station itself.
+Six (6) of the domestic wells are sampled on a quarterly basis, while the other three (3) domestic wells are only sampled annually (in January of each year).